We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In some cases, the growth can extend to cover the cornea, which can affect vision.

 Identifying the underlying cause of burning eyes is important.
-People experiencing burning eyes should see a doctor as soon as possible.
+People experiencing burning eyes should speak with a doctor as soon as possible.

-A doctor will begin to diagnose burning eyes by taking a medical history and asking the person about their symptoms.
-They will ask questions about when the symptoms started, what makes them worse or better, and if the person has a history of any other conditions affecting the eyes.
+The doctor will usually start the diagnostic procedure by taking a medical history and asking the person about their symptoms.
+They will likely ask when the symptoms started, what makes them worse or better, and whether the person has a history of any other eye-related conditions.

-In addition to taking a medical history, a doctor will also carry out a physical exam of the eyes.
-They will examine the eyes for signs of irregularities, dryness, and damage.
+The next step will be to carry out a physical examination of the eyes.
+The doctor will examine the eyes for signs of irregularities, dryness, and damage.
 They may use scopes or other specialized equipment to view the eyes more clearly and closely.

 Eye doctors may also apply drops to the eyes that allow them to observe the flow of tears and moisture levels in the eyes.

-While burning eyes can be painful, they are often highly treatable through correcting any underlying causes and reducing eye dryness.
+Although burning eyes can be painful, they are often highly treatable.
+Treatments focus on correcting any underlying causes and reducing eye dryness.

-If a person has symptoms such as vision loss, they should see their doctor immediately.
+If a person has more severe symptoms, such as vision loss, they should see an eye doctor immediately.